gundersong/Dotfiles/README.md

 To ensure this config works from scratch, you must first install [vim-plug](https://github.com/junegunn/vim-plug).

-Then, once that is installed, open vim/neovim and run :PlugInstall, which will install all the required plugins.
+Then, once that is installed, open vim/neovim and run `:PlugInstall`, which will install all the required plugins.

 ### .tmux.conf